 Hungary began lifting restrictions on 4 May.
 Sports training for professionals and amateurs is now allowed "behind closed doors" and matches will be allowed to resume without spectators.
 All parks and open air baths are open to the public.
 Curfews and restrictions still apply in Budapest and Pest County.

 Self-organised exercise and organised sport outdoors is allowed for individuals and groups of up 4 people.
 Public gatherings (including student groups of all ages) was raised from 20 to 50 people on 4 May.
-Gyms, swimming pools (including Blue Lagoon), and indoor sports clubs reopened on 25 May and public gatherings of up to 200 people were permitted.
+Gyms, swimming pools, and indoor sports clubs reopened on 25 May and public gatherings of up to 200 people were permitted.

 The state of emergency is extended until 9 June.
 From 12 May, gathering indoors and outdoors is permitted with no more than 25 participants.
 Indoor events can last no longer than 3 hours, outdoor events are no longer limited in hours.
 Sports and other leisure venues are restricted to working hours (7:00 until 24:00) It is also permitted to conduct sports training under certain conditions.